networknext/next/docs/source/next_client_t.rst

 **Parameters:**

-	- **context** -- An optional pointer to context to be passed in any callbacks made from the client.
-Also passed to custom malloc and free functions called for allocations on behalf of this client instance.
+	- **context** -- An optional pointer to context passed to any callbacks made from the client.

 	- **bind_address** -- An address string describing the bind address and port to bind to.
 Typically "0.0.0.0:0" is passed in, which binds to any IPv4 interface and lets the system pick a port.
 Alternatively, you can bind to a specific port "0.0.0.0:50000".